Bouffée délirante: Prognosis

 It is difficult to firmly establish the prognosis of first episode BD patients with respect to progression to other psychiatric illness or relapse to another psychotic episode.
 This is due to the fact that high quality follow-up studies of large cohorts of BD patients are unavailable in part because of the uncommon nature of the illness and non-standardization of diagnostic methods.
 Investigators attempting to define the prognosis in BD have used data from similar conditions, i.e. acute transient psychotic disorder (ATPD) and brief psychotic disorder (BPD).

-A meta-analysis involving 11,000 patients estimated the rate of recurrent psychotic episodes in ATPD and BPD patients was 51% at 30 months compared to first episode schizophrenia patients who had an 84% recurrence rate at 36 months.
+A 2016 meta-analysis involving 11,000 patients estimated the rate of recurrent psychotic episodes in ATPD and BPD patients was 51% at 30 months compared to first episode schizophrenia patients who had an 84% recurrence rate at 36 months.
 As suggested by the various definitions of BD discussed above, rapid recovery and return to pre-morbid level of function is expected, though quantitative data is lacking.

 Society

 Psychiatric illnesses comparable to the unique French BD can be seen in the cycloid psychosis of German speaking countries and the psychogenic psychosis in Scandinavia.
 It has been argued that acute and transient psychoses are more common in African and Afro-Caribbean populations and may be attributable to socio-cultural factors.
 This has led to the term "culture-bound syndrome".
 It must be stressed that the term BD long predates any such socio-cultural, ethnic, or regional uses.
-The African and Caribbean nuances of the diagnosis and presentation of BD has been extensively reviewed by Henry MB Murphy.
-Note that DSM-5 does not use the term culture-bound and the term BD is not listed in the "Glossary of Cultural Concepts of Distress" in DSM-5.
+The African and Caribbean nuances of the diagnosis and presentation of BD has been extensively reviewed by Henry Murphy.